- Prep time 1 hour 30 minutes

 - Makes enough to generously frost a 9-inch layer cake

 I love whipped cream frosting but found that just whipping cream with sugar and vanilla didn't hold up very well.
 I found this recipe in James McNair's Cakes and it is really good.
-Holds up well, is not too sweet and spreads nicely. —sdebrango
+Holds up well, is not too sweet, and spreads nicely. —sdebrango

-- Place metal bowl and wire whisk beater or beaters in freezer to chill.
+- Place a metal bowl and the whisk attachment of a stand mixer (or the beaters of a hand-held mixer) in the freezer to chill.

-- In a small saucepan combine the powdered sugar and cornstarch whisk until mixed.
-Slowly whisk in 1/2 cup heavy cream whisk until smooth.
-Place on medium heat and stir constantly to prevent scorching at the bottom stir constantly until mixture thickens and almost comes to a boil.
-Remove from heat, transfer to a bowl and set aside stirring occasionally until it reaches room temperature.
-Make sure it is completely cooled before adding to the heavy cream..Very Important!!!
+- Combine the powdered sugar and cornstarch in a small saucepan, and whisk.
+Slowly stir in 1/2 cup heavy cream until smooth.
+Place on medium heat and stir constantly, to prevent scorching at the bottom, until the mixture thickens and almost comes to a boil.
+Remove from heat, transfer to a bowl, and set aside stirring occasionally until it reaches room temperature.
+Make sure it is completely cooled before adding to the heavy cream—very important!

-- In the chilled bowl combine the remaining 1 1/2 cups of heavy cream and the vanilla beat with the chilled whisk of your stand mixer or your hand held mixer until the cream begins to hold shape, it will still be rather loose.
-While still beating add the powdered sugar mixture a little at a time.
-Beat just until the mixture forms stiff peaks when the beater is raised and is spreadable, be careful not to over beat.
+- In the chilled bowl, combine the remaining 1 1/2 cups of heavy cream and vanilla extract, and beat with a stand mixer or hand-held mixer until the cream begins to hold shape (it will still be rather loose).
+While still beating, add the creamy confectioners' sugar mixture, a little at a time.
+Beat just until the cream forms stiff peaks when the beater is raised and is spreadable, but be careful not to over beat.
 Use immediately.